hoyuela/glass-solstice/Calabash/README.md

 3. Verify that you have a somewhat recent version of ruby installed (anything higher than 1.8.x)
     `ruby -v`

-4. Place the .apk file you are using inside the Discover calabash folder.
+4. Place the .apk file you are using inside the project's calabash folder.

     If the .apk file was **NOT** built on your computer place the keystore that was used inside the Discover calabash folder.
 Then navigate to the Discover calabash folder and [Configure Calabash](https://github.com/akvo/akvo-flow/wiki/Calabash-testing#configuration) using the appropriate keystore settings.

-5. Navigate to the Discover Calabash folder and run: (apk file name may differ)
+5. Navigate to the project calabash folder and run: (apk file name may differ)
 `calabash-android run LoginActivity.apk`

 6. To run specific tagged scenarios run:
-`calabash-android run LoginActivity.apk --tags @name_of_tag`
+`calabash-android run LoginActivity.apk --tags @name_of_tag1,@name_of_tag2`

 Scenarios, Steps, and Features
 ------------------------------